-Dragana Bolcic-Jankovic, MA, is a Project Manager at the UMass Center for Survey Research.
+Dragana Bolcic-Jankovic, MA, is a project manager at UMass Boston's Center for Survey Research.
 She can provide support for developing instruments, pre-survey evaluation of questions, managing data collection and analyzing data.
 She has experience with research on medical and health services research, ethics research in medicine and science, particularly ethical issues surrounding genetics research.
 Her research interests include survey research issues when collecting signed consent from research subjects, as well as challenges involved in establishment surveys.

-Mary Ellen Colten, PhD, a Study Director at the UMass Center for Survey Research, served as Director of the Center from 1989 to 2014.
-Dr, Colten chaired the UMass Boston Institutional Review Board for over a decade.
+Mary Ellen Colten, PhD, a study director at the UMass Boston's Center for Survey Research, served as director of the center from 1989 to 2014.
+Colten chaired the UMass Boston Institutional Review Board for over a decade.
 She is an expert in regulations regarding the protection of human subjects as well as in the planning, budgeting, and implementation of survey research projects.

-Carol Cosenza, MSW, a Project Manager at UMass Center for Survey Research, specializes in the design and evaluation of survey questions both in interviewer-administered and self-administered forms.
+Carol Cosenza, MSW, a project manager at UMass Boston's Center for Survey Research, specializes in the design and evaluation of survey questions both in interviewer-administered and self-administered forms.
 She has particular expertise in the design, administration and interpretation of cognitive testing of survey instruments.

-Floyd J. Fowler, PhD, co-founded the Center for Survey Research at UMass Boston in 1971 and served as Director for 14 years.
+Floyd J. Fowler, PhD, co-founded the Center for Survey Research at UMass Boston in 1971 and served as director for 14 years.
 Fowler is the author (or co-author) of four text books on survey methods.
 He has a particular interest in the design and evaluation of survey questions.
 Three main areas of his recent research are how best to measure the outcomes of medical treatments, how medical decisions are made, and other aspects of the patient experience.

 Joshua Gagne, MA, is a cultural anthropologist with extensive experience in conducting and analyzing in-depth interviews and other forms of qualitative research with patients, physicians and other key-informants.
 He has extensive experience using standard qualitative coding systems to conduct line-by-line coding using NVivo data management software.
-Mr. Gagne manages qualitative research projects; develops qualitative research guides; facilitates focus groups and in-depth interviews; conducts cognitive interviewing; provides structural and thematic coding and thematic analysis of qualitative research; and trains interviewers and focus group facilitators.
+Gagne manages qualitative research projects; develops qualitative research guides; facilitates focus groups and in-depth interviews; conducts cognitive interviewing; provides structural and thematic coding and thematic analysis of qualitative research; and trains interviewers and focus group facilitators.